JurgenKonig/Project2/README.md

           - Figure out migration issue to sync up DBMS with Laravel (RESOLVED)
                 a.
 No 'Created-At' and 'Updated-At' in table
           - Test DBMS to receive records given through create.blade.php (CONFIRMED)
                 a.
-File stream error has arisen, talk to Trinklein about it after class Wednesday
+File stream error has arisen, talk to Trinklein about it after class Wednesday (RESOLVED)
+                        I. Fix: Give 777 permissions to example/
           - Start working on Owner model and Controller
                 a.
 Owner.php, OwnerController.php
                 b.
 Discuss views for Owners with Trinklein